Roy Hibbert

-Roy Denzil Hibbert (born December 11, 1986) is a Jamaican-American former professional basketball player.
-He is a two-time NBA All-Star, and earned NBA All-Defensive Second Team honors in 2014.
-Hibbert was the runner-up for the NBA Defensive Player of the Year Award in the 2013-14 NBA season, placing second behind Joakim Noah.
+Roy Denzil Hibbert (born December 11, 1986) is a Jamaican–American former professional basketball player.
+He is a two–time NBA All–Star, and earned NBA All-Defensive Second Team honors in 2014 with the Indiana Pacers.
+Hibbert was the runner–up for the NBA Defensive Player of the Year Award in the 2013–14 NBA season, placing second behind Joakim Noah.

 Hibbert played college basketball for the Georgetown Hoyas and was named a consensus second-team All-American as a senior in 2008.
 He was drafted 17th overall in the 2008 NBA draft by the Toronto Raptors and was subsequently traded to the Indiana Pacers on draft night.
 Hibbert has represented the Jamaica national team in international competition, being eligible because of his dual U.S. and Jamaican citizenship.

 Early life

-Hibbert was born in Queens, New York City to Roy, Sr. and Patty Hibbert.
+Hibbert was born in Queens, New York City to Roy Sr. and Patty Hibbert.
 His father is originally from Jamaica and his mother from Trinidad.
-The family moved to Adelphi, Maryland when Roy was two.
+The family moved to Adelphi, Maryland, when Roy was two.
 Around that time, the New York Post states, his parents introduced him to basketball after they had "tried to get him to play tennis, then golf, then the piano".

 College career

 Hibbert was named to the All-Big East Second Team in 2006 along with teammate Jeff Green.
 In 2007, he and Green were unanimous selections to the All-Big East First Team, with Green earning Big East Player of the Year honors.
 The two led the Hoyas to victory in the 2007 Big East Conference Championship for the first time since 1989 against the Pittsburgh Panthers; Hibbert contributed a double-double with 18 points and 11 rebounds.
 Before the 2007–08 season he was named Big East's preseason player of the year.
 He was also named a pre-season All-American along with the likes of Tyler Hansbrough, whose North Carolina Tar Heels were upset by Hibbert's Hoyas in the Elite Eight of the 2007 NCAA Tournament.

 Hibbert had repeatedly said that he planned to play all four years and graduate from Georgetown, continuing the tradition of graduating Hoya centers such as Patrick Ewing, Alonzo Mourning and Dikembe Mutombo.
 However, his performance in helping to lead the Hoyas to the 2007 Final Four catapulted him into lottery pick status.
 Hibbert declared his eligibility for the 2007 NBA draft, but did not sign with an agent.
 On May 23, 2007, Hibbert announced he would return to school for his senior season.
 Hibbert said of Georgetown, "My heart was here. ...
 I feel like I have unfinished business here."
 Following the Hoyas' upset loss to Davidson and Stephen Curry in the second round of the 2008 NCAA Tournament, Hibbert's collegiate career came to a close.

-In college, Hibbert was often referred to as the "Big Stiff" from reporters and fans.
+In college, Hibbert was often referred to as the "Big Stiff" by reporters and fans.